adeb567/model-demos/README.md

 - Setup the Flask environment using: https://phoenixnap.com/kb/install-flask

-- Set the model path in app.py
+- Set the model path in app.py (For SVAM - download the pretrained model weights from https://drive.google.com/drive/folders/19OyCuvZ0sLlHdmF1TrDRa4QrFLwhCWRk)

 - Run the app using 'python3 app.py'